adyilam/spring-boot-jax-rs/README2.md

-## OAuth2 Security for ProductResource JAX_RS REST API - README
+## OAuth2 Security for ProductResource JAX_RS REST API

 This document provides an overview of how to implement OAuth2 security for a REST API.